xpepper/agentic-tdd/README.md

 - `--model`: LLM model to use (default: gpt-4)
 - `--provider`: LLM provider to use (default: openai)
 - `--api-key`: API key for the LLM provider (can use env vars instead)
+- `--base-url`: Base URL for the LLM provider (for OpenAI-compatible providers)
 - `--work-dir`: Working directory for the TDD process (required)
 - `--max-cycles`: Maximum number of TDD cycles to perform (default: 10)